UP-macroecology/Roennfeldt_PacificPlantInvaders_NicheAnalysis_2023/README.md

 * calculating the standardised effect size (**SES**) output of the similarity test
 * determining the **niche dynamcis**

+### 7 - Results overview
 The results obtained for the individual niche pairs are then compiled in a separate script.
 There, required post-processing steps take place, e.g., the calculation of the **relative niche dynamics** from the original *ecospat* output.
+This script includes the statistical analysis linked to the niche dynamics.

-### 6 - Trait data
+### 8 - Trait data

 To Do: inlcude Valén's code to show how data on functional traits and the time since introduction were compiled